 What I found interesting was that when I started writing my lists, I could see very clear themes.

-Self-suppression, low structure, stagnation, and disconnection were at the root of most all of my problems, “hates,” and dislikes.
+Disconnection was at the root of most all of my problems, “hates,” and dislikes.

-Self-expression, definition, progress (personal or professional), and connection were at the root of most all my likes, loves, and happiness.
+Connection was at the root of most all my likes, loves, and happiness.

 It’s only been a few days, but I feel completely refreshed after our planned freak-out.
 No, this is not the end.
 Yes, I’m already planning on allowing myself this time again in six months (or sooner if needed).
 But the biggest takeaway for me is that sometimes I need to break down in order to build up stronger than before.
 And planning that – allowing myself the time and space to just sit with all my highs and lows simultaneously – prevents shame or guilt from getting in the way.